Introduction

 • This potential for improved safety also translates to trust, with 81% indicating that it could improve their trust in the food industry

-Figure 3: Responses to the question “Do you think digital technology could help improve food safety and help prevent foodborne illnesses?”
+Figure 3: Responses to the question “Do you think digital could help improve food safety and help prevent foodborne illnesses?”
 Source: Author

 The Trust Gap: Consumers Skepticism